sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ```

 **Exercise 10.**
-Draw the Control Flow Graph (CFG) of the method above.
+Draw the control-flow graph (CFG) of the method above.

 **Exercise 11.**